Recently, we decided to publish a series of case study-style guides to help you grow a brand new website from 0 to 10,000 visits in 30 days.

-Participants can enter via Facebook or by email, and you can choose a winner or have Rafflecopter choose it for you.
-They also provide a detailed report (in a spreadsheet format) of each user and entry methods – making it easy verify the validity of entries.
+Participants can enter via Facebook or by email, and you can choose a winner or have Rafflecopter chooses it for you.
+They also provide a detailed report (in a spreadsheet format) of each user and entry methods – making it easy to verify the validity of entries.

 2 - KingSumo

-This is the giveaway software I used.
+This is the FREE giveaway tool I used.
 It works great, and you can create an AMAZING looking giveaway in 16 seconds, like the one I set up for my Sleep Sumo giveaway:

 When you are setting up your giveaway, plan to make the giveaway last for at least four days.